reTHINK-project/dev-registry-global/docs/evaluation.md

 ### Performance metrics

-The conducted tests evaluate the performance of the Global Registry network unter high load.
+The conducted tests evaluate the performance of the Global Registry network under high load.
 For this, JMeter was used to simulate multiple clients (100 threads) to access the service simultaneously.
 To keep the computational overhead of creating and signing datasets at a minimum, 4000 individual datasets were created in an offline-phase and saved to a database table.
 In the online phase, all datasets were read from the database and sent to the Global Registry and accessed again afterwards.
 Here, depending on the task, up to 340 (retrieving datasets via GET) and 120 (writing datasets via PUT) server hits per second were performed.

 ![Elapsed times of GET and PUT requests](requesttimes.png)